Continual Adaptation of Vision Transformers for Federated Learning: Problem Formulation

 \section{Problem Formulation}

 In this section, we describe the formulation by introducing the class-incremental learning and heterogeneous federated learning aspects in our CFL setting.

 \looseness=-1 \textbf{Class-Incremental Federated Learning.} We focus on the \textit{class-incremental} learning scenario, where a model is tasked with learning new classes over time.
 Under this setting, a global model is learned through a sequence of \textit{N global} tasks $\emph{T} = \{T^1, T^2, ..., T^N\}$.
-Following the standard assumption in continual learning, the sets of categories~\footnotemark seen across distinct \textit{global} tasks are mutually exclusive.
+Following the standard assumption in continual learning, the sets of categories\footnotemark seen across distinct \textit{global} tasks are mutually exclusive.
 As this is done in a federated setup, each task is learned through \textit{R} independent rounds by randomly sampling a set of \textit{stateless} clients \emph{C} = \{$c_1$, $c_2$, $c_3$, ..., $c_S$\} in each round.
-In a \textit{stateless} setting, new clients are visited in each round.
-Previously seen data cannot be accessed at any time during the training.
+In a \textit{stateless} setting, the total number of clients is kept very large to simulate real-world FL applications (like mobile devices).
+The server does not keep track of clients as new clients are visited in each round.
+Further, previously seen data cannot be accessed at any time during the training.